 - Gonadotropin-releasing hormone agonists: Also known as GnRH agonists, these stop certain hormones from producing.
-They prevent ovulation, menstruation, and the growing of endometriosis.
+They prevent ovulation, menstruation, and the growth of endometriosis.
 When this treatment is used, it will place a woman’s body into a kind of menopausal state.

-In addition to these options, other treatments are being researched to help with the endometriosis and the pain associated with it.
+In addition to these options, other treatments are being researched to help with endometriosis and the pain associated with it.
 All of the listed treatments have possible side effects—some more severe than others.
 A woman and her doctor need to weigh the options and see what hormone treatment, if any, may work best for her.

 Surgery is only used for severe cases of pain.
 During surgery, the doctor locates and removes the endometrial adhesions, which helps to relieve some of the patient’s pain.
 The two main surgeries that are sometimes used to ease the pain of endometriosis are: